The North of Mallorca

 Open 12.30 to 1800, also 20.00 to 22.00 in July and August.
 Closed November to April.

 First visited by us in 1954.
 Striking location at edge of the Cala.
 Fresh fish are the speciality but there is a varied menu.
 Featured in the BBC series The Night Manager.
-We like this because of the friendly atmosphere and the location above the beach. but it is very popular and reservation is essential during the tourist season.
+We like this restaurant because of the friendly atmosphere and the location above the beach. but it is very popular and reservation is essential during the tourist season.

 Ctra. de Valldemosa KM 65, Son Marroig, Nr.
 Deia.
 Tel: 971 636 084

 Open from 12.30 to 22.30.
 Closed Monday

 Situated close to the car park, Typical Mallorquin menu includes fish, paella and meat at reasonable prices.
 We like the good sea views from the dining room.